Overview

 [System.Text.Encoding]::ASCII.GetString((Get-SecureBootUEFI db).bytes) -match 'Windows UEFI CA 2023'

-If the result is True — stop here, already done.
+If True — already done.
 If False — proceed with Steps 1-6.

 Step 1 — Suspend BitLocker (If Enabled)